-Using dataset to train the model, one aims to build a model that can predict whether one can buy a property or not with given feature values.
+Using a dataset to train the model, one aims to build a model that can predict whether one can buy a property or not with given feature values.

 Once the model is trained, an N-dimensional (where N is the no. of features present in the dataset) graph with data points from the given dataset, can be created.
 The figure given below is an ideal representation of the model.

-As shown in the figure, star data points belong to Class1 – Yes and circles represent Class2 – No labels and the model gets trained using these data points.
+As shown in the figure, star data points belong to Class1 – Yes and circles represent Class2 – No labels, and the model gets trained using these data points.
 Now a new data point (diamond as shown in the figure) is given and it has different independent values for the 3 features (Age, Salary, BHK Apartment) mentioned above.
 The model has to predict whether this data point belongs to Yes or No.

 The model calculates the distance of this data point from the centroid of each class group.
-Finally this data point will belong to that class, which will have a minimum centroid distance from it.
+Finally, this data point will belong to that class, which will have a minimum centroid distance from it.

 The distance can be calculated between centroid and data point using these methods-

 - Euclidean Distance: It is the square root of the sum of squares of differences between the coordinates (feature values – Age, Salary, BHK Apartment) of data point and centroid of each class.
 This formula is given by the Pythagorean theorem.

 where x is Data Point value, y is Centroid value and k is no. of feature values, Example: given data set has k = 3